-If you're registered for GST, don't include the GST portion of your income and expenses when working out the net profit on this form.
+If you're registered for GST, do not include the GST portion of your income and expenses when working out the net profit on this form.
 Show the GST on your income and expenses in your GST returns.

-If you aren't registered for GST include the total income and expenses, including GST, when working out your net profit.
+If you are not registered for GST include the total income and expenses, including GST, when working out your net profit.